ACE Nursing Presentations 2018

 3. Select Employer Preferences and Practice Settings: Each applicant will be asked to select and rank up to three employers or preference and up to five practice settings.
 Full details about individual employers can be found in the Vacancy and Position Information section.

 4. Progress the ACE Nursing Application: The application process for ACE relies on the candidate completing every section of their application.
 Each section will be marked green once the system recognises that section as completed.
-For the Mid-Year 2018 intake applicants have four weeks from 11th April 2018 until 8th May 2018 to complete thir ACE Nursing application.
+For the End of Year 2018 intake applicants have four weeks from 15th August 2018 until 11th September 2018 to complete their ACE Nursing application.

 4. Complete the ACE Nursing Application: Applicants must ensure ALL sections are complete and that their checklist reads complete prior to applications closing.
 To check this, applicants can navigate to the checklist section of their application where their application status (complete or incomplete) will be clearly displayed.